minionsfarm/bird-submission/README.md

 # If it complains, remount the data.
 ./bird-submission/sanity_check.sh

+# Step 3: download models and adapters
-# download models and adapters at /home/root/models and /home/root/adapters
+# download models and adapters at /home/root/models and /home/root/adapters (<WORK_DIR>/models and <WORK_DIR>/adapters)
+# This step takes a few minutes on Azure in North America.
+Not sure on other platforms and other regions.
 ./bird-submission/prepare-eval.sh
 ```